Administrative divisions of Riga

 Left-bank Riga is distinguished by its green streets and large parks.

-The administrative divisions of Riga consists of six administrative entities: Central District, Kurzeme District, Latgale Suburb, Northern District, Vidzeme Suburb and Zemgale Suburb.
+The administrative divisions of Riga consists of six official administrative entities: Central District, Kurzeme District, Latgale Suburb, Northern District, Vidzeme Suburb and Zemgale Suburb.
 Three entities were established 1 September 1941, and another three were established in October 1969.
-There are no official lower level administrative units, but the Riga City Council Development Agency is working on a plan, which when officially confirmed, will mean that Riga will consist of 58 neighbourhoods.
 The current names were confirmed 28 December 1990.

+There are also semi-official lower level administrative units – 58 neighbourhoods (apkaimes) – introduced gradually from 2007 to 2012, when they were initially introduced by the Riga City Council Development Agency as city planning and local identity units.
+While the plan to give official status to the neighborhoods has been dormant since 2010, the neighborhoods have become the more frequently used unit used by both the municipality and the inhabitants.